 Courts # 9-16 are resurfaced.
 Beaver Coaches Sales becomes new title sponsor for the PNW tournament, co-directed by Christie Gestvang and Kirk Foster.
 The tournament was part of the APP Pro Tour with prize money of $25,000.
 775 participating amateur and pro players over 5 days made it the largest tournament in the Club’s history.

-President Bill Brown steps down and is replaced by interim Acting President Teri Ehntholt.
-Member count is down to 900 but with close to 300 players waitlisted.
+President Bill Brown steps down and is replaced by interim Acting President Teri Ehntholt; Teri is later voted in as President at the annual membership meeting.
+Member count is maintained at 900, but with 300+ players waitlisted.
 Challenges associated with getting board member volunteers moves the board to introduce tiered stipends; the unusually low membership fees are raised to cover the added expense.

-The Beaver Coaches Sales-sponsored PNW tournament remains a 5-day tournament with a purse of $25,000.
+The Beaver Coaches Sales-sponsored PNW Classic Tournament remains a 5-day tournament with a purse of $25,000.